 There are several options for running Sawgrass ink in a desktop inkjet printer.
 Some of these involve replacing OEM ink with Sawgrass ink and essentially retrofitting someone else’s hardware.
 Sawgrass has simplified desktop sublimation by providing a branded solution in the form of the Virtuoso SG400 and SG800 printers.
 With the Virtuoso printer, you never have to worry about the warranty issues of using ‘third party ink’ in someone else’s printer.
 In the unlikely event that you have a technical problem with your printer, you have a single source for support whether the issue is the hardware or ink delivery system.
 And a Virtuoso SG400 startup package can by yours for under $600.
 For more information about Sawgrass Virtuoso printers, please click here.

 Sublimation is the King of Softness

 We don’t normally associate the words, “king” and “soft”, but in this case, it’s appropriate.
 When it comes to making decorated garments with a soft hand, sublimation is king.
 Sublimation is the only method of garment decoration that doesn’t add anything to the fabric; no ink, no toner, no film.
 You’re literally changing the fabric’s color.
 So there’s nothing to feel but the fabric.
-And, with products from Vapor Apparel, a company that specializes in supplying the sublimation market, you can offer your customers a shirt that feels as good as it looks.
+With products from Vapor Apparel, a company that specializes in supplying the sublimation market, you can offer your customers a shirt that feels as good as it looks.

 We’re not just talking T-shirts.
 Sublimation can create custom apparel of all kinds.
-Professional quality performance apparel, mens and ladies tank tops, V-dresses, hoodies, bandanas, Baby onsies, sweatshirts, arm sleeves, scarves, and socks.
+Professional quality performance apparel, mens and ladies tank tops, V-dresses, hoodies, bandannas, Baby onsies, sweatshirts, arm sleeves, scarves, and socks.
 Yes, socks.

 Decorate Dozens of Keepsakes